JS-401-Final/back-end/README.md

 # JS 401 Final Project :: CaseHawk

+## Overview

+CaseHawk is an internal management tool for a medium sized law firm.

 ## Installation

 #### To run an instance of the back end of CaseHawk: